 “There you are.
 I’ve been waiting.”
 The man who stood from behind an oversized, ornate desk was nothing like what she’d been expecting.
 Yes, he had measuring, unforgiving eyes and a full-lipped smirk.
 He wore danger like a second skin, the menace inherent in his character there to see.
 Yet the sheer beauty in this Mardu male took her by surprise.

-Cheltam had shoulder-length dark-brown hair pulled back in a neat tail.
-His face was narrow, masculine planes and lines that hinted at a rough life.
+Cheltam had shoulder-length, dark-brown hair pulled back in a neat tail.
+His face was narrow, filled with masculine planes and lines that hinted at a rough life.
 His nose was strong, his chin square and hinting at stubbornness.
-The stark cheekbones and exotically slanted eyes made her think of a jungle cat’s—golden and mesmerising if one stared too long
+The stark cheekbones and exotically slanted eyes made her think of a jungle cat’s—golden and mesmerizing if one stared too long

 “Cheltam.”
 She waited, wanting to hear him acknowledge his name.

 “Wheller had said you were a man who could help.”
-She wanted to smack the satisfaction off his handsome face.
-Instead she trembled and shrunk smaller.
+She wanted to smack the arrogance off his handsome face.
+Instead, she trembled and shrunk smaller.
 “Why won’t you help me?”
 Calling on the helplessness she’d felt all too often during her short life, she willed tears to her eyes.
 By the blessed suns, she managed to squeeze one over her left lid.

-Drekk homed in on the tear trailing down her cheek and frowned in what looked like concern.
-Cheltam, however, didn’t budge.
+Dreyk homed in on the tear trailing down her cheek and frowned in what looked like concern.

 Good, she’d surprised him.
 But that wasn’t all she meant to do.
 Whipping her glasses off, she shocked him anew with her eyes and used that short moment of inattention to cuff his chin.
 The blow knocked him back enough that she could use what she knew of the Mardu to her advantage.
 Clamping one hand on his wrist and another to his thigh, she tugged on the inner bands of his feralis nerves and took him to blessed unconsciousness.